-We have employment agreements with our Chief Executive Officer, Chief Operating Officer and Chief Patient Supply Officer and service agreements with our Chief Financial Officer and Chief Business Officer.
+We have employment agreements with our Chief Executive Officer, Chief Operating Officer and Chief Medical Officer and a service agreement with our Chief Financial Officer.
+We previously had an employment agreement with Ms. Piccina pursuant to which she served as Chief Commercial Officer.
 These agreements set forth the individual's base salary, bonus compensation, principles for equity compensation and other employee benefits as described above, as well as providing the NEO with the opportunity to receive certain post-employment payments and benefits in the case of certain involuntary terminations of employment or resignations for good reason.
 The agreements also prohibit our NEOs from engaging directly or indirectly in competition with us, recruiting or soliciting our employees, diverting our customers to a competitor, or disclosing our confidential information or business practices.
 The Company's executive severance policy is applicable in relation to our NEOs and provides for post-employment compensation arrangements in certain circumstances.